ConorReynolds/botc-script-tool/README.md

   with Minions learning the Damsel, or you can put the Snake Charmer before Minion info if you prefer the Alejo Snake Charmer rule.

-### Working with Custom Characters and Bootlegger Rules
+### Custom Characters, Bootlegger Rules, and Jinxes

 Any custom character in an uploaded script JSON must have the following fields: